sentialx/electron-global/README.md

 # Electron version

-electron-runtime will always keep up with the newest global Electron version for all apps, but it will support APIs of up to 2 earlier major versions.
+electron-runtime will always keep up with the newest global Electron version for all apps, but it will support APIs of up to 2 earlier major versions, by providing a thin API layer to make the breaking changes compatible.